-This article shows examples when the X axis is discrete.
-In a subsequent article I will discuss the case of a continuous X axis.How to overlay box plots and other plots that share a common discrete X variable. #SAStip #DataViz Click To Tweet
+This article shows examples in which the X axis is discrete.
+In a subsequent article, I will discuss the case of a continuous X axis.How to overlay box plots and other plots that share a common discrete X variable. #SAStip #DataViz Click To Tweet

 Connect features of adjacent box plots

 The simplest way to overlay features on a set of box plots is to use the CONNECT= option on the VBOX statement.
 The CONNECT= option (which also requires SAS 9.4M1) enables you to overlay line segments that connect the means or selected quantiles (max, min, or quartiles) of adjacent box plots.
 The article by Sanjay Matange provides details about how to use the CONNECT= option.
 The CONNECT= option is useful when you want to visually emphasize how the mean (or quartiles) change between levels of a classification variable.

 You can use a trick to add multiple CONNECT= options.
 For example, if you want to connect the first, second, and third quartile values, you can repeat the VBOX statement multiple times, but use the NOFILL and NOOUTLIERS options on all but the first statement.
 The following statement provides an example.
 Notice that the NOCYCLEATTRS option prevents the plot from using different colors for the different VBOX statements: